aliskadmitr/Credit-card-Details-Binary-Classification-Problem/README.md

 The best-performing model was identified as the RandomForestClassifier, achieving an F1 score of 99%.
 This model was selected for its superior performance in distinguishing between fraudulent and non-fraudulent transactions.
 ---

-### Additional Experimentation with RNN
-To explore the potential of advanced neural network architectures, a Recurrent Neural Network (RNN) was implemented.
-However, it encountered the issue of vanishing gradients, a common problem in training deep neural networks.
-This phenomenon leads to very small gradients, effectively preventing the model from learning.

 ### Getting Started
 To reproduce the results or further experiment with the dataset, follow these steps: